Cardiac tamponade

 • Consider ketamine (supports sympathetic tone) or etomidate (haemodynamic stability) with incremental dosing.

-• Aim to preserve spontaneous ventilation until decompression when feasible; be ready with push-dose vasopressor and infusion.
+• Aim to preserve spontaneous ventilation until decompression when feasible, be ready with push-dose vasopressor and infusion.

 Outline immediate management of PEA arrest where tamponade is suspected.

-• Follow ALS: high-quality CPR, adrenaline, treat reversible causes; tamponade requires immediate decompression.
+• Follow ALS: high-quality CPR, adrenaline, treat reversible causes, tamponade requires immediate decompression.

 • Perform pericardiocentesis urgently (preferably US-guided) or resuscitative thoracotomy in traumatic arrest where indicated.